ugyenpenjor1/plotunmarked/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem.
+This is a basic example which shows you how to use the functions of the package.

 ### Plot occupancy vs covariate